-Independent external review is a source of supplemental evaluation, allowing an assessment of a candidate's scholarly/creative activities as viewed by their professional peers.
-External review letters must be requested for the promotion and tenure portfolios of all tenured/tenure-track faculty.
-As supplemental reviews that speak to the quality of a candidate's work, external review letters are to be interpreted in light of the overall record and must not be weighted more heavily than other evidence of scholarly/creative activity.

 - a.
-External reviewers must be established scholars or artists in the candidate's field of study or a closely related area at peer or aspirational institutions with comparable programs and teaching, research, and service expectations.
+Independent external review is a critical source of supplemental evaluation, allowing an assessment of the prominence of a candidate's scholarly/creative activities as viewed by their professional peers.
+The promotion and tenure portfolios of all tenured/tenure-track faculty must include external review letters. - b.
+External reviewers must be established scholars or artists in the candidate's field of study or a closely related area at peer or aspirational institutions.
 The reviewers must have an appointment at the rank to which the candidate is applying or higher or hold significant stature in the profession.
 External reviewers will be asked to specifically comment on the candidate's scholarly and/or creative work and the significance of the contributions to the discipline, as guided by the External Reviewer Request Form (provided on the college website).
-An ideal of two external review letters should be included in the portfolio; at least one should come from the list provided by the Department Promotion and Tenure Committee, and one from the list provided by the candidate. - b.
-External reviewers will be selected by the Department Chair, with half coming from the list nominated by the candidate and half from the list of potential reviewers nominated by the Department Promotion and Tenure Committee.
-The candidate may remove two names from the initial list provided by the Department Promotion and Tenure Committee.
-The Dean must approve the final list of reviewers.
+A minimum of two external review letters must be included in the portfolio; at least one should come from the list provided by the Department Promotion and Tenure Committee, and one from the list provided by the candidate. - c.
+External reviewers will be selected by the Department Chair, with half coming from the list nominated by the candidate and half from the list of four potential reviewers nominated by the Department Promotion and Tenure Committee.
+The Director must approve the final list of reviewers.
+The candidate may submit a list of external reviewers who should be excluded from the selection.